 - September: Alcohol education, hazing prevention and sexual assault prevention

 - October: Job-seeking skills, including mock interviews and major exploration

 - November: Community service

 - Guidelines for student organizations have been developed so that groups can meet while maintaining health and safety protocols.

 - Student organizations will be expected to meet virtually.
 However, if the student organizational leadership determines that a meeting or event must be held in person, organizers and attendees must follow the guidelines.

 - Group travel will not be allowed during the fall semester for any social function.

-- Due to the number of COVID-19 cases in the Morgantown area, club sports will be unable to travel during the fall semester.
+- Club sports will be unable to travel during the fall semester.
 This will be revisited if circumstances change.